 We currently operate in over 100 countries throughout the world, providing a comprehensive range of discrete and integrated products and services to the energy industry and to other industrial and governmental customers.
 The majority of our consolidated revenues is derived from the sale of services and products, including engineering and construction activities to major, national and independent oil and gas companies.
 These products and services are used throughout the energy industry from the earliest phases of exploration, development and production of oil and gas resources through refining, processing and marketing.
-Our eight business segments are as follows: Pressure Pumping, Drilling and Formation Evaluation, and Other Energy Services (collectively, referred to as the Energy Services Group), and Onshore Operations, Offshore Operations, Government Operations, Operations and Maintenance Services, and Infrastructure Operations (collectively, referred to as the Engineering and Construction Group, or as KBR).
+Our five business segments are organized around how we manage the business: Drilling and Formation Evaluation, Fluids, Production Optimization, Landmark and Other Energy Services and the Engineering and Construction Group.